ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 8. Name the new credential "cloudant-health-creds".
 Leave the role as **Manager** and click **Add**.

 9. We need to store this credential in a Kubernetes secret in order for our patient database microservice to utilize it.
-From the terminal in the lab environment, login to your IBM Cloud account and authenticate yourself with your password.
+From the terminal in the lab environment, login to your IBM Cloud account with your username and password.
 ```
-ibmcloud login -u <youremailid>
+ibmcloud login -u <your_email_address>
 ```
 {: codeblock}